mirmousaviii/mostage/README.md

 This example loads slides from `slides.md` and includes all basic plugins.

-Run `npm run dev` and visit http://localhost:5173/ to see this simple example.
+Run `npm run dev` and visit http://localhost:5173/basic.html to see this simple example.

 ### Advanced Example

-Check the `example/demo.html` file for a complete interactive demo with:
+Check the `example/index.html` file for a complete interactive demo with:
 - Theme switching
 - Plugin toggling
 - Multiple transition types
 - Real-time controls

-Run `npm run dev` and visit http://localhost:5173/demo.html
+Run `npm run dev` and visit http://localhost:5173/ to see the full demo

 ## Contributing